Crossroads Mission Avenue

 Bringing Glory to God through the Helping of People!

 Crossroads Mission Avenue started as a soup kitchen serving one meal daily with one bed in 1983.
-The vision was to serve the hungry and needy as they sought assistance.
-That has since grown into three Campuses in Hastings, Kearney, and Grand Island, each with Mission Avenue Thrift stores.
-Crossroads provides programming to end the cycle of homelessness by utilizing a 4-Phase Recovery Program, including life skills training, one-on-one case management with prescription medication management and medical referrals, transitional housing, and more.
+The vision was to serve the hungry and needy as they sought assistance, which has grown into three campuses serving Central Nebraska in Hastings, Kearney, and Grand Island.
+Crossroads offers programming to break the cycle of homelessness by implementing a 4-Phase Recovery Program, which includes life skills training, one-on-one case management, prescription medication management, and medical referrals, as well as transitional housing.

 Giving Activity